soundTricker/gas-manager/README.md

 #### Download GAS Project to local.

-    $ gas download -p src/main/
+    $ gas download

 >***Caution!*** `gas download` command always override local sources.
->*Note* `-p` option is default save path for downloading sources. if gas filename is not set in config, this path is used.
+>*Note* `-p` option is default save path for downloading sources. if gas filename is not set in credential, this path is used.

-#### Change config file path
+#### Change the credential file path

-    $ gas download -p src/main/ -c path/to/configfile.json
+    $ gas download -p src/main/ -c /path/to/credentialfile.json

->*Note* the default config file path is `./gas-config.json`.
+>*Note* the default credential file path is `./gas-credential.json`.

+#### Change the project file path

+    $ gas download -s /path/to/projectsettingfilepath

 #### Change the enviroment

-    $ gas download -p src/main/ -c path/to/configfile.json -e test
+    $ gas download -p src/main/ -c /path/to/credentialfile.json -e test

 >*Note* the default enviroment is `src`.

+#### Download files without project file

+    $ gas download -S "code:/path/to/localfile index:/path/to/localfile"

+#### Force download

+    $ gas download --force

+>*Note* the `--force` option is downloading files if a server file is not defined at the project setting file.
+that download to current directory. if you need change this path, please use `-p /path/to/basepath` option.

 ### Upload Command